rackerlabs/docs-developer-blog/_posts/2019-01-24-Oracle-EBS-applications-disaster-recovery.md

 Repeat the preceding commands for all other nodes.

 Source `env` and run `auto-config` for RUN and PATCH FS.
-THe following example shows the expected results:
+The following example shows the expected results:

     Configuring OZF_TOP.......COMPLETED